Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data released for financial year 2022 shows Urraween's median income among taxpayers is $42,071.
-The average income in Urraween during this period was $52,894.
-Both figures are lower than the national averages.
-Comparing to Rest of Qld, Urraween's median income was $42,071 compared to $50,780, and the average income was $52,894 compared to $64,844.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Urraween's median income would be approximately $47,957 and the average would be around $60,294 as of September 2025.
-Census data indicates that household, family and personal incomes in Urraween fall between the 5th and 6th percentiles nationally.
-Income analysis reveals that 30.9% of the population (2,653 individuals) have an income within the $400 - 799 range, which differs from the surrounding region where the $1,500 - 2,999 category is predominant at 31.7%.
-Housing affordability pressures are severe in Urraween, with only 84.1% of income remaining after housing costs, ranking at the 7th percentile nationally.
+AreaSearch's aggregation of latest postcode level ATO data released for financial year ending June 2023 shows Urraween had median taxpayer income of $42,071 and average income of $52,894.
+These figures are lower than national averages of $53,146 (median) and $66,593 (average).
+Based on Wage Price Index growth from June 2023 to September 2025, estimated median income is approximately $46,240 and average is $58,136.
+According to the 2021 Census, incomes in Urraween fall between the 5th and 6th percentiles nationally.
+The $400 - 799 earnings band includes 30.9% of residents (2,615 individuals), unlike metropolitan regions where the $1,500 - 2,999 category predominates at 31.7%.
+Housing affordability pressures are severe, with only 84.1% of income remaining after housing costs, ranking at the 7th percentile nationally.

 Frequently Asked Questions - Income